nod3man/sd-chkhashboot/README.md

   partition with a fake password prompt that will just accept any passphrase.

-## Ciphering the boot and root partition, and using sd-chkcryptoboot
+## Ciphering the boot and root partition, and using sd-chkcryptoboot-uefi

 Pros: